Radiation for Dogs

 Due to the level of specialty care that radiation therapy requires, following the recommendations of the oncologist (or total medical team) will provide the best results.

-Preparation, supplements, and medication protocols are uniquely tailored to each patient so be sure to ask your dog’s doctor specific questions about this.
+Preparation, supplements, and medication protocols are uniquely tailored to each patient, so ask your dog’s doctor specific questions about this.

-Your dog will likely need to skip breakfast on the morning of radiation treatments.
+Your dog will likely need to skip breakfast before radiation treatments.
 Ask the oncologist if you should give your dog’s regular meds on those days or skip them.
 Some radiation oncologists may ask you to bring food for them to give your dog after she wakes up.

 Home Care After Radiation for Dogs